giantswarm/backstage/.github/pull_request_template.md

 ### Should this change be mentioned in the release notes?

-- [ ] CHANGELOG.md has been updated
+- [ ] A changeset describing the change and affected packages was added. ([more info](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md))